Skip to main content

 COMMIT;

-Giving the Shipyard Role Warehouse Access
+Giving the Platform Role Warehouse Access

 1. Log into your Snowflake Account.